Elf-Lord-Games/expo-media-controls-android12/README.md

 1. Tap `Play Audio` or `Play Video`.
 2. Open the Android media notification.
 3. Observe whether the transport buttons are missing on Android 12.

+This was tested on an Android 12 emulator running a development build of the app with pnpm as the package manager.

 ## Expected